 Directors and officers must act in good faith, with the care of a prudent person, and in the best interest of the corporation.
-Directors and officers must refrain from self-dealing, usurping corporate opportunities and receiving improper personal benefits.
-Decisions made by directors and officers on an informed basis, in good faith and in the honest belief that the action was taken in the best interest of the corporation will be protected by the "business judgment rule."
+Directors and officers must refrain from selfdealing, usurping corporate opportunities and receiving improper personal benefits.
+Decisions made by directors and officers on an informed basis in good faith and in the baset informed basis, in good faith and in the honest belief that the action was taken in the best interest of the corporation will be protected by the "business judgment rule."